MiyabiIshihara/HWMO_webapp/README.md

-# HWMO Data Tool
+# HWMO Webapp

+Data vizualization for the Hawai'i Wildfire Management Organization.

-by Niklas Lollo & Evangeline McGlynn, UC Berkeley
+Created and programmed by Niklas Lollo & Evangeline McGlynn UC Berkeley
-In fulfillment of the DS421 NSF training program capstone project

-For the Hawai'i Wildfire Management Organization

-Many thanks to [Rich Pauloo](https://richpauloo.github.io) for the code support!
+NSF Data Sciences for the 21st Century